 - Nutrition Services

 - Social Services

 - Genetic Counseling

 Small Stones Wellness Center

-The Small Stones Wellness Center (also located within the Clinical Cancer Center) provides special products and services to help patients cope with changes in appearance related to cancer and its treatment.
+Our Small Stones Wellness Centers provide special products and services to help patients cope with changes in appearance related to cancer and its treatment.

 Our skilled and compassionate staff are devoted to personalized service.
-Products and services are safe and appropriate for cancer patients and may be integrated with medical care provided at the Clinical Cancer Center.
+Products and services are safe and appropriate for cancer patients and may be integrated with your medical care.
 They include complimentary skin care consultations, wigs, hair cuts, cosmetics, hats, scarves and head coverings, and natural nail care.
-The Center also offers books, CDs and other items tailored to the needs of cancer patients.
+Small Stones Wellness Centers also offer books, CDs and other items tailored to the needs of cancer patients.

-The nationally recognized Froedtert & the Medical College of Wisconsin Palliative Care Program, located within the Quality of Life Center in the Clinical Cancer Center, provides care for people with life-threatening diseases, including cancer.
+The nationally recognized Froedtert & MCW Palliative Care Program, provides care for people with life-threatening diseases, including cancer.
 By concentrating on the patient and family as a unit, we are able to help manage distressing physical and emotional symptoms.
-This focus helps maximize quality of life and assists patients in living out their days in a way that allows them to reach their goals with the support of family.
+This focus helps maximize quality of life and assists patients in reaching their goals with the support of family.